ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ###### BSC and COBIT 5

-So, the article from [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard) also states that it were no surprise that such a framework that has widen the scope of governance beyond the mere financial view, also including important intangible assets, that it would merge perfectly into the COBIT 5 environment.
+So, the article from [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard) also states that there were no surprise that such a framework that had gain so widen scope for governance going beyond the mere financial view, could also be including another important intangible assets, that is that it would merge perfectly into the COBIT 5 environment.

-Another interesting point underlined from the above article was that, it is a fact that the **BSC** and **COBIT 5** are especially fited into a cohesive system that applies concerns to the point of view for **The stakeholders**, which in itself cascades down to the more specific areas of the business:
+Another interesting point underlined from the above article was the fact that the **BSC** and **COBIT 5** are especially fited into a cohesive system that applies concerns to the point of view of the **stakeholders**, which in itself cascades down to the more specific areas of the business:

-`The BSC provides for a balanced, holistic view of the Enterprise, and by using the BSC as a common tool to represent and align Enterprise and IT goals, COBIT 5 has provided an essential snapshot of the total value delivery of Enterprise IT to the organization.` [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard)
+`"The BSC provides for a balanced, holistic view of the Enterprise, and by using the BSC as a common tool to represent and align Enterprise and IT goals, COBIT 5 has provided an essential snapshot of the total value delivery of Enterprise IT to the organization."` [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard)